Feeling detached and unmotivated at work? Feel like asking – whats the point?

 Identifying the cause and understanding how it is impacting on you is the first step.

 Once you have this insight it will become clear whether the change lies with:

 b) assertive strategies for change in your current workplace; or

 c) looking for new opportunities.

 Enjoying work in a way that is sustainable is critical to good mental health.

 We start by looking at what is in your control and what is out of your control.
 The aim is to provide you with support to take the steps that you have wanted to take for awhile.

 Feeling confident enough to do that often takes time, insight and possibly healing.

 The goal is to reconnect with the work you do, the people you care about and the life you want.

 For some people, getting in touch with meaning and purpose will be an important part of feeling content and motivated.
-These clients often make significant improvement with Accceptence and Commitment Therapy (ACT) and Positive Psychology.
-There is significant and building evidence that both models can be effective in improving resilience and mental fitness.
+These clients often make significant improvement with Acceptance and Commitment Therapy (ACT), Positive Psychology and Existential Therapy.
+There is significant and building evidence that these models can be effective in improving resilience and mental fitness.